 My second book, Cardboard Creations, was published in 2018 by The Innovation Press.
 Featuring 20 sustainable art projects using cardboard and other recycled materials, this book continues with my mission of providing parents and teachers with simple creative invitations that stretch a child’s imagination and builds their confidence.
 No fancy art supplies needed!
 Just stuff from around the house, a designated art space, and some time.

 In March of 2020, at the start of the pandemic, I launched The Creativity Project with the owner of Hatch Art Studio in Pittsburgh, Shannon Merenstein.
-Shannon and I had been talking for a year about wanted to create a guide that would help teachers in the classroom infuse more art and play into their curriculum.
-As the world stopped in one day and schools closed and everyone sheltered in their homes, we immediately switched gears and created a guide filled with art and play ideas to help parents at home.
+Shannon and I had been talking for a year about wanting to help teachers offer more time for art and play in the classroom.
+As the schools closed at once all around the world and everyone sheltered in their homes, we immediately switched gears and created guides filled with ways to help parents at home fill their days with creativity and opportunities to learn through play.

-Our mission is to build a global movement for families and classrooms to prioritize creativity and raise the next generation of innovators and creators.
+Our mission of building a global movement for families and classrooms to prioritize creativity and raise the next generation of innovators and creators is in progress!

 I’ve always wished that the emojis that come with the iPhone included more whimsical and artistic ones so that I could fully express myself.
 I decided I needed to fill that gap myself.
 Making an app, however, proved to be way more challenging that I thought.
 At the time I created these emojis, Apple did not allow you to create a keyboard (maybe things have changed).
 So Arsty Emojis is actually a sticker app.
 You can use them when texting, drag them up to use as stickers on texts, or use them as stickers on photos, which I call “photobombing”.

-I’ve always been obsessing over fonts and typography.
-All graphic designers must.
-Finding that balance of color, shape, size, and space is more than an obsession, actually.
-It’s more of a calling.
-Something I have to do.
+I’ve always been in love with fonts and typography.
+All graphic designers must be!
+Finding that balance of color, shape, size, and space is more than an obsession; it’s a calling — something I have to do.
+I get to work with typography every day as creative director of The Creativity Project.
+Sometimes I make some things for myself.

 From the top:

-Art Class Poster // poster or free printable
+Art Class Poster // Get the poster or free printable.

 I went to school for fine arts, with a focus on textile design and printmaking.
 I never imagined back then that someday I would be using computer software as a creative tool.